Learn About BerkShares

 Robert Hockett

-Robert Hockett is the Edward Cornell Professor of Law Cornell Law School.
+Robert Hockett is the Edward Cornell Professor of Law at Cornell Law School.
 His principal teaching, research, and writing interests lie in the fields of organizational, financial, and monetary law and economics in both their positive and normative, as well as their national and transnational, dimensions.
 His guiding concern in these fields is with the legal and institutional prerequisites to a just, prosperous, and sustainable economic order.

 A Fellow of the Century Foundation and regular commissioned author for the New America Foundation, Hockett also does regular consulting work for the Federal Reserve Bank of New York, the International Monetary Fund, Americans for Financial Reform, the ‘Occupy’ Cooperative, and a number of federal and state legislators and local governments.